hillaper/Rela2x/README.md

    Here, `R.op` is the matrix representation of *R*, `R.basis_symbols` is the list of basis operator symbols, and the rest are for cosmetic purposes (try it yourself).
 The returned `eoms` is a *SymPy* equation object.

-**The equations of motion can be automatically saved in LaTeX format to the current working directory as a .txt file for further use in, for example, publications:**
+**Save the equations of motion in LaTeX format to the current working directory as a .txt file for further use in, for example, publications:**

    ```python
    equations_of_motion_to_latex(eoms, savename)